piskareviv/blog_aux_ntt_1/text/main.md

 so multiplying by then is trivial (not required at all).
 So is half of twiddle factors on next layer, quarter on layer after next, ..., and they add up to $1 + \frac{1}{2} + \frac{1}{4} + ... = 2 - \frac{2}{n} \approx 2$ layers.

+ser
-Because the code is getting bloated by various optimizations, we will pack the innermost loop of `transform` function to a template parametrized function `transform_aux` to shorten the code.
+Because the code is getting bloated by various optimizations, I will pack the innermost loop of `transform` function to a template parametrized function `transform_aux` to shorten the code.